 We’ve seen so many articles, videos, infographics, frameworks, opinions and editorials on how to ‘survive and thrive’, or ‘pivot’ during a crisis.
 But I’m hearing one question echoing through virtual conference rooms now: “How did we do in five weeks what would typically take us five years?”.

 In some organisations, new customer communities and remote contact centres have been stood up in days, interactive self-assessment tools have been built and integrated with hospital systems, thousands of new employees have been on-boarded in a week.
 Engineers and academics have collaborated to reverse-engineer existing health devices and design new ones for fast 3D printing.

-We also saw clothing producers make scrubs or distilleries make sanitiser.
-Both might sound small, but they’re significant.
-Some of these are small businesses that launched to market completely new products based on demand at lightning speed.
-Think of the yoga studios that offered online classes within days despite a lack of ecommerce experience.
-They diversified their income streams and formed relationships with entirely new customer bases.
+And we saw clothing producers make scrubs or distilleries make sanitiser.
+Both might sound small, but they’re significant – some of these are small businesses that launched to market completely new products based on demand at lightning speed.
+The yoga studios that offered online classes within days despite a lack of ecommerce experience – they diversified their income streams and formed relationships with entirely new customer bases.

-Here’s how to find the goodness, capture it, and use it to accelerate growth post-pandemic.
+Here’s how to find the goodness, capture it and use it to accelerate to growth post-pandemic.

 In the haste surrounding recovery efforts, it will be so easy for your team to overlook this important retrospective process.
-Start talking about it now and encourage your team to think about where they have seen incredible achievement within the company or outside it.
+So start talking about it now and encourage your team to think about where they have seen incredible achievement within the company or outside it.

 “You can't connect the dots looking forward.
 You can only connect them looking backwards.”

 The importance of this initiative will be reflected by who owns it.
 You’ve done the hard work of getting the team invested in the project at step one but to relegate it to a junior team member now would dilute the impact it could have – and would communicate that the findings will not necessarily be heard by leadership.

 Appoint an executive sponsor, ask for a plan and monitor progress in leadership meetings.